hankbao/libreboot/docs/install/bbb_setup.md

 Shopping list (pictures of this hardware is shown later):

 -   A [Flashrom](http://flashrom.org)-compatible external SPI
-    programmer: **BeagleBone Black**, sometimes referred to as \'BBB\', (rev. C) is highly recommended.
+    programmer: **BeagleBone Black**, sometimes referred to as 'BBB', (rev. C) is highly recommended.
 You can buy one from [Adafruit](https://www.adafruit.com) (USA),
     [ElectroKit](http://electrokit.com) (Sweden) or any of the
     distributors listed [here](http://beagleboard.org/black) (look below
-    \'Purchase\').
-We recommend this product because we know that it works well for our purposes and doesn\'t require any non-free software.
+    'Purchase').
+We recommend this product because we know that it works well for our purposes and doesn't require any non-free software.
 -   Electrical/insulative tape: cover the entire bottom surface of the BBB (the part that rests on a surface).
 This is important, when